-Jelly-Roll Morton and His Orchestra at the Victor Studios, Camden, New Jersey, July 1929
+Jelly-Roll Morton and His Orchestra Studio #1 (possibly Studio #2), Trinity Baptist Church, 114 North 5th Street, Camden, New Jersey, July 1929

 Shown left to right are:

-Other later prints, in both Mr. Jelly Lord (1980) by Laurie Wright, page 68, and Oh, Mister Jelly (1999) edited by William Russell, page 463, show similar evidence of adaptation.
+A print in Mr. Jelly Lord (1980) by Laurie Wright, page 68, shows several touch-ups.
+A print in Oh, Mister Jelly (1999) edited by William Russell, page 463, is clipped, leaving out Rod Rodriguez, but might stem from an original print. courtesy of Ate van Delden

 |